mdombrov-33/vault-66-store/docs/crt-effect-cheatsheet.md

 4. .crt-glow class

-- Applies greenish glow to text or elements to fit Fallout/CRT theme.
+- Applies greenish or yellowish glow to text or elements to fit Fallout/CRT theme.

 - Key values: